ramakrishnamukku/europa/README.md

 ### Getting Started

+To get started with Europa Community Edition you can pull the latest image from Docker Hub:

+`docker pull distelli/europa:latest`

-Full documentation is available at https://www.distelli.com/docs/europa
+Full documentation and a getting started guide is available at https://www.distelli.com/docs/europa

 ### Contribute